anomic84/WoW-Connect/README.md

 ## Overview

 Wow connect was built around the idea of community.
 We wanted to build a platform where you could interact with other players of World of Warcraft.
-What makes this application stand out is the ability to have a profile where you can design characters, see other players characters, interact with others content, and finally to meet up and play with others on a server.
+What makes this application stand out is the ability to have a profile where you can design characters, see other players' characters, interact with others' content, and finally to meet up and play with others on a server.

 ### The challenge